Academic Catalog

 The Ithaca College student’s introduction into the ICC begins in the first semester with an Ithaca Seminar.
 These courses are interdisciplinary seminars that address a variety of transition to college issues while supporting students' ability to (1) develop and evaluate ideas and arguments; and (2) identify and articulate assumptions that underlie an idea, argument, or creative work.

-Themes and Perspectives Courses (9-16 credits)
+Perspectives Courses (9-16 credits)

 • At the decision of the department housing a major, some majors can fulfill up to one of the four Perspectives, as described above, but additional Perspectives cannot be fulfilled by primary major courses.
 Additionally, while an individual course may be designated with multiple Perspectives, any individual course may count toward only one Perspective in the student’s degree evaluation.